notrohit123/amazon_web_scraping/README.md

-Scraping amazon product information using beautiful soup library.
+Scraping amazon product information using beautiful soup library. [also selenium if needed]

   * Importing Libraries